NTFS vs exFAT vs FAT32 vs APFS: Differences Explanation

 4. NTFS vs exFAT vs FAT32 vs APFS - Speed

-NTFS file system is faster and shows lower CPU and system resource usage than exFAT or FAT32.
-File copy on NTFS drive would be faster than exFAT/FAT32.
-If you use a Mac, the APFS file system format offers the best performance.
+The NTFS file system is faster and uses less CPU and system resources than exFAT and FAT32.
+In addition, copying files on an NTFS drive is also much faster than exFAT/FAT32.
+For a Mac, the APFS file system provides the best performance.

 5. File System Attributes